mrsimonbennett/Laravel-4-Generators/readme.md

+This is forked, from Jeffery Ways Gen with a couple of the pull requests merged, Please note the VCS part of the composer.json if you wish to install this

 This Laravel 4 package provides a variety of generators to speed up your development process.
 These generators include:

 - `generate:model`